The Vermont Boater Education Card

 Vessel operators who are required to have a Boater Education Card must carry the card on board the vessel and have it available for inspection by an enforcement officer.

-The Vermont Boater Education Card is proof that you have successfully completed an approved boating safety course.
-Since the boater education card does not expire and does not need to be renewed, it is not called the Vermont Boating License.
+The Vermont Boating Safety Education Certification Card is proof that you have successfully completed all of the components of an approved Boating safety course and allows you to go boating.
+Because the Boating education card or certificate does not expire and does not need to be renewed, it is not called the Vermont Boating License.

 I do not have a driver’s license.
-Can I still get the Vermont Boater Education Card?
+Can I still get the Vermont Boater Education Certificate?